EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 controller; assignment of pods to worker nodes, which are VMs or physical machines, can be done manually or via  the K8s scheduler.
 A Daemon Set is a pod instance that should be continuously running;
 full-time services are of this form.
-A good example is a persistent, multi-tenant, distributed key-value store or a persistent monitoring service.
+Examples are: a persistent, multi-tenant, distributed key-value store; or a persistent monitoring service.
 A Namespace  is  the unit of isolation in K8s.
 Namespaces are groups of mutually-visible K8s services and daemon sets.
 Namespaces are  created by the Kubernetes head node (the equivalent